Benetos/Mamoot/README.md

 </div>

+> **Note**: *Mamoot! is under heavy development and is obviously far from complete at this moment.
+We're currently looking for more people to work with us, so you can help us and discuss development on our [discord server](https://discord.gg/a6UsGgG).*

 A minimalist and simple yet powerful Mastodon **and** Twitter client made in SwiftUI.<br>
 **Mamoot!** allows users to access all the features Mastodon and Twitter provide and adds even more to them.
 Some examples are: